OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

 ## Comparing several programming languages

+This is just an example: for a given problem, provide a solution.
+Solutions will be implemented in different languages.

+> _Note_: This document is a `KISS` document (Keep It Small and Stupid).
+We will _not_ provide here all you need to know to read it fluently.
+> If - for example - you do not know what a compiler is, you will need to find it somewhere else.
+> This being said, good luck!

 ### The problem to solve

 > We want to solve a system of `n` equations, with `n` unknowns.
 The dimension `n` is dynamic, i.e. _not_ hard-coded,